STRONG. EXPERIENCED. ESTABLISHED.

 Unlike our competitors in the Paradox Basin and elsewhere, AMP control rights to potassium as well as lithium and bromine within the area of the Utah lithium mining claims and State leases due to the juxtaposition of the lithium mining claims and their potash prospection permit application AOI.
 This unique situation will allow AMP to take advantage of all potentially economic elements contained within the rich multi-commodity Paradox Formation brines, specifically lithium, potassium, and bromine, which are all known to occur in high concentrations in Paradox Basin brines.
 The multi-commodity nature of the Paradox Formation brines is unique to large marine sedimentary basins due to the original sea water source of the present day dissolved solutes/metals, unlike the South American and Nevada dry lake bed (“salar”) brines which comprise most of current world-wide lithium production.

-American Potash Corp. through its wholly owned subsidiary, American Potash LLC, holds an option to acquire 100% interest in 22 federal potash Prospecting Permits under application (41, 642 acres) and holds 100% interest in 11 state potash leases totaling 2, 850 hectares (7, 050 acres) all combined to make up the Green River Potash Project (“Project”) in Utah.
+New Tech Lithium through its wholly owned subsidiary, New Tech Lithium Corp., holds an option to acquire 100% interest in 22 federal potash Prospecting Permits under application (41, 642 acres) and holds 100% interest in 11 state potash leases totaling 2, 850 hectares (7, 050 acres) all combined to make up the Green River Potash Project (“Project”) in Utah.

 The Project is situated in the renowned Paradox Basin, host to the same geological setting as the nearby currently-active longest-operating United States’ solar solution mining potash operation, Intrepid Potash’s Moab plant.
 There, the sedimentary evaporite bed known as Cycle 5, which underlies and extends throughout the Property, contains the principal potash mineralization that has been mined since 1964 and is the Company’s prime exploration target.